FAQs about the graduate program

 With the new online application system, you should upload copies of your transcripts.
 These will be used by our admissions committee as they review your application.
 If you are offered admission to our department and choose to accept it, at that time you will be required to submit official transcripts to the Office of Admissions.

 Where can I find an application?

-The application can be found on the UIC Graduate College website.
+The application can be found on the UIC Graduate College website, or here through the Office of Admissions.
 We provide advice and information on applications for the Anthropology program within this website.

 When is the deadline for submitting my application?